poonamphate/Recommendation-System/README.md

 ### Further improvements
 The code provided in this project provides a prototype to build explicit feedback recommendation system.
 In the Book Crossings dataset, product ids were provided in the form of ISBN strings.
 For running ALS algorithm, I have mapped ISBN to integer value and converted the csv file into text file.
-To further improving the performance of recommender system, training data normalization can be done before passing the data to the recommender engine.
+For further improving the performance of recommender system, training data normalization can be done before passing the data to the recommender engine.
 Also, different combinations of values can be tried to get optimized parameters for ALS algorithm.